omartoutounji/hwyd/README.md

-# hwyd
+# yet

-hwyd is the world's first privacy-based journal.
-So private, not even the app knows what you're typing 🤫
+yet is the world's first nano journal.
+So tiny, it doesn’t even save.
+Yet so focused and beautiful, all you can do is write your best words.